missocarlo-droid/energy-systems-toolkit/README.md

 **IMAGE RECOGNITION**

-Tutorials are provided to facilitate navigation of the workflows.
+Tutorial notebooks are provided to illustrate the workflow and facilitate navigation through the project.

-Please note that the scripts have been designed to access sensitive data that is hidden in input and output files.
-Furthermore, they utilise username and password authentication to access APIs.
-Therefore, their purpose here is exclusively to explain and inspire, as well as to organise the workflow
+DISCLAIMER

+The scripts included in this repository have been adapted for public release.
+The original implementation accesses sensitive input and output data and relies on authenticated APIs requiring user credentials.
+For privacy and security reasons, these components have been removed or replaced with placeholders.
+Consequently, the scripts are intended to document the methodology, demonstrate the workflow, and serve as a starting point for similar implementations, rather than being directly executable without modification.

 **ELECTRICITY DEMAND MODELING**